Group Guidelines: How we do what we do.

 Feedback Ordering and Group Size

 Submissions are generally reviewed in the order in which they were submitted, at the discretion of the Organizer, with the advice and consent of the membership in attendance.
-Excess work will be queued to subsequent meetings, also at the discretion of the Organizer.
+Excess work will be queued to subsequent meetings, also at the discretion of the Organizer or other Host of a particular meeting.

-• Initial responders by volunteer (i.e. “Who wants to go first?”)
+• Initial responders are determined by volunteer (i.e. “Who wants to go first?”)

 • Responders follow a “round-the-table” format, “poker-style” i.e. to the initial responder’s left.

-• Time constraints dictate that we eschew line-by-line copy edit comments (typos, errant punctuation, format issues) in the meeting, though they’re very welcome in the markup.
+• Time constraints dictate that we eschew line-by-line copy edit comments (typos, errant punctuation, format issues) in the meeting.
+They’re very welcome in the markup.

 • We avoid debate and argument while responders are delivering their feedback.